 Project timeline templates

-These are templates which focus on breaking down a project into its individual elements (and that don’t fit into a “linear”, “calendar”, or “spreadsheet” format).
-As such, these are best used when you’re looking to break down a specific project without focusing on timings.
+These are templates that focus on breaking down a project into its individual elements (and that don’t fit into a “linear”, “calendar”, or “spreadsheet” format).
+As such, these are best used when you’re looking to break down a specific project without focusing on timing.

 For example, if you’re making a project proposal and want to suggest a timeline in terms of what the work cycle will look like, how long a stage might take (without set timings), and how the work will be distributed, these are the templates for you.

 Slide Hunter‘s PowerPoint template focuses entirely on breaking up the amount of work behind every stage of a project.
 A single progress bar is split up into colored segments to show the amount of work for each, while a small description of what each color stands for is shown below.

 As mentioned earlier, this project work timeline is best used to support a project request form and show the distribution of work in what you’re putting forward.

 Scrum Process timeline – Slide Hunter